bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/corina.mihon/index.md

 ## Description

 This project uses a heart rate sensor to monitor the user's pulse.
 The user can select a mode (for example: exercising) and then the heart beat is shown on a display.
 If the rate is too high, an LED pulses in a rhythm that guides the user to breath in and out slowly.
-The heart rate history is displayed on a web interface via Wi-Fi.

 ## Motivation